denizomer1/JustMsOfficeInstaller/README.md

 ```bash
 install_office.cmd
 ```
-Backup the JustMsOfficeInstaller folder so you can install offline without having to download again
+Backup the JustMsOfficeInstaller folder so you can install offline without having to download

 # Update Office Installation Files
 run this script to update office installation files with latest